 3. Legend (1985)

-The Lord of Darkness (Tim Curry), has a plan to extinguish all unicorns and spread an eternal night.
-Jack (Tom Cruise), is a leader that teams up with his friends in order to do anything to battle the Lord of darkness, save princess Lili (Mia Sara), which the Lord of darkness forces her to marry him, and save earth from the darkness.
+The Lord of Darkness (Tim Curry), has the plan to extinguish all unicorns and spread an eternal night.
+Jack (Tom Cruise), is a leader that teams up with his friends to do anything to battle the Lord of darkness and save princess Lili (Mia Sara), and the Lord of darkness forces her to marry him and save earth from the darkness.

 One of the best movies of the 80s, with beautiful romance and great action, amazing unicorns and visual effects, and an extraordinary cast.